demodeveloperlab/innerknowing/content/_index.md

         Authentic Life
       </p>
       <p class="mb-1 text-muted">
-        More connected I become, More I grow.
-Being in the state of oneness open doors to experience deep connection with everything.
+        The more connected I become, the more I grow.
+Being in a state of oneness opens doors to experiencing a deep connection with everything.
       </p>
     </div>
   </div>